kunpengliao1/data-portal/content/pipelines/pipeline-development/processing-pipelines/pipeline-best-practices.md

 ## Goals
 The following broad goals motivate our best practices.
 Here we describe them and give insight as to why these goals are important.
 We then explore best practices and examples to give you a sense of how to apply these goals.

-- The best pipelines should be automated.
+Overall, the best pipelines should be:
+- automated
-- The best pipelines should be easily testable.
+- easily testable
-- The best pipelines should be portable.
+- portable
-- The best pipelines should scale to their data.
+- scalable to their data
-- The best pipelines should be easy to maintain.
+- easy to maintain

 ## Automation
 ### What is Automation?
 Automation refers to the ability of a pipeline to run, end-to-end, without human intervention.

 ### Why do we care about automation?
 Pipelines cannot scale to large amounts of data, or many runs, if manual steps must be performed within the pipeline.
 They also cannot be part of an automated system if they in fact are not automated.
 Manual steps will bottleneck your entire system and can require unmanageable operations.
 Moreover, manual steps performed by humans will vary, and will promote the production of data that can not be appropriately harmonized.